andersjanmyr/mc/README.md

   mc [command]

 Available Commands:
-  add         Adds a key and value if it doesn't exist completion  Generates bash completion delete      Delete a value from memcached deleteall   Deletes all values from memcached get         Gets one of more values from memcached help        Help about any command replace     Replaces a key and value if it already exist set         Sets a key and value in memcached touch       Touches a key version     Print the version of mc
+  add         Adds a key and value, if it doesn't already exist completion  Generates bash completion delete      Delete a value deleteall   Deletes all values get         Gets one of more values help        Help about any command replace     Replaces a key and value, if it already exists set         Sets a key and value touch       Touches a key (updates its expiration time) version     Print the version of mc

 Flags: